bmlt-enabled/crouton/readme.txt

 = 3.17.0 =
 * Fix bug where extra meetings were not recognised
 * Embedded map that listens to filter
+* Map can be implemented by another plugin (bmlt-meeting-map), that uses OSM instead of Google
+* Filters can be combined

 = 3.16.3 =
 * Fix problem causing format popover to close immediately whenever show_map option is on